-We took E to Florida in October and I know for months ahead of the flight I worried, and planned so before you step on that plane, I thought I'd share some of my tips for traveling with a toddler.
+We took E to Florida in October and I know for months ahead of the flight I worried, and planned so before you step on that plane, I thought I’d share some of my tips for traveling with toddlers.

 1. Be Techno Ready – get the iPad or Kindle or whatever technological tool you’re planning on taking charged up and loaded with lots of apps.
 Make sure you know which apps need WIFI to work and which don’t.
 On the flight to Hawaii, we had no WIFI so I had to remember which ones he could use.

 Our Favorite Apps that don’t require WIFI:

 - PBSkids.org (needs Wifi) – provides clips from all the kids shows available on PBS.
 Keeps E busy for hours.

 - Pocoyo (Needs Wifi) – A british kids character.
 The app plays the little 3-5 minute episodes.
 It does take WIFI but you can also download them to your iPad so they can be accessed without it.

 - Daniel Tiger’s World - (Does not need WIFI) – An app that lets kids explore Daniel Tiger’s world.
 A great interactive app

 - Elmo’s ABCs (Does not need WIFI) – Another interactive app that helps kids learn their ABC’s.
 It has an option to let them trace the letters.

 - Freshwater HD (Does not need WIFI) – It’s basically a fish tank but it has a choo-choo that drives through it frequently so E loves to watch for it.
 You can also feed the fish and play with bubbles.